mjeisenh/two-strike-hitting/README.md

 ```

 * **Competitive Swing Filter**: Utilized Statcast's definition of a 'competitive swing', retaining the fastest 90% of each player's swings, and any swing over 60 mph resulting in an exit velocity over 90 mph.
-This mathematically removes check-swings, swords, and defensive noise.
+This removes check-swings, swords, and general noise.

-* **Switch Hitter Exclusion**: Excluded 67 switch-hitters to preserve directionality interpretability (where negative values represent the pull side and positive values indicate the opposite field).
+* **Switch Hitter Exclusion**: Excluded 67 switch-hitters to preserve attack direction interpretability (where negative values represent the pull side and positive values indicate the opposite field).

-* **Target Sample Constraint**: Enforced a minimum threshold of 40 two-strike competitive swings per batter to suppress small-sample variance.
+* **Target Sample Constraint**: Enforced a minimum threshold of 40 two-strike competitive swings per batter to avoid small-sample variance.

 ---